xhwv/MTamba/README.md

 Uncertainty Loss Optimization: Jointly optimizes glioma segmentation, IDH genotyping, and grading with an uncertainty loss.

 We validate MTamba on the UCSF-PDGM and BraTS2020 datasets, and our experimental results demonstrate that MTamba outperforms existing multi-task learning methods.
+On the UCSF-PDGM dataset, the ACCs for glioma IDH genotyping and grading are 88.89% and 89.90%, respectively.

 **Datasets**